cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

   In the `cloudify-nodecellar-example` directory you just cloned, you can see blueprint files alongside other resources related to this blueprint.

-# Step 4: Write a Cloudify Blueprint
+# Actionable: Write a Cloudify Blueprint

 {%tip title=Tip%}
 The [Terminology Reference Page]({{page.terminology_link}}) will help you understand some of the terms stated in this guide.